OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Need transcription, document vision, or voice cloning?
 That's a separate page.

-Same Kathmandu GPUs, same OpenAI-compatible endpoint shape under /v1/audio/* and /v1/images/*, same no-deposit pay-per-use posture.
+Same GPUs, same OpenAI-compatible endpoint shape under /v1/audio/* and /v1/images/*, same no-deposit pay-per-use posture.
 The dedicated landing page has the catalog, per-model pricing, and the voice-cloning API write-up.

 See speech, OCR, TTS →